kimfetti/Projects/pair_birthdays.md

 *You* want to find someone whose birthday matches yours.
 How many strangers do you need to ask to have a 50-50 chance of matching?

 1. **Birthday Holidays.**
-An up-and-coming tech start-up has developed a novel time-off policy:  the CEO gives all the workers a holiday whenever one of them has a birhtday.
+An up-and-coming tech start-up has developed a novel time-off policy:  the CEO gives all the workers a holiday whenever one of them has a birthday.
 Other than these birthday-holidays, they are expected to work 365 days a year.
 The CEO wants to maximize the expected number of total man-days worked per year at the company.
 How many people should the CEO hire? _(Note: the CEO's birthday is not considered a holiday.)_